Psychology Field Research

 • Are compensated for test administration and item-level data collection (No scoring!)

-• Are acknowledgmed in published test manual forms.
+• Are acknowledged in published test manual forms.

 Ongoing Research Opportunities

 Stoelting accepts applications to work as a Field Researcher on an ongoing basis.
 We will then contact you as we have projects that arise that fit your qualifications.
-We currently have research projects involving:
+Opportunities for field research may involve:

 Field Researcher Qualifications